Anni-Frid Lyngstad: 1958–1969: Early work

 At the age of 13, Lyngstad gained her first job as a dance band and schlager singer in 1958, with the Evald Ek's Orchestra.
 Evald Ek himself remembers: "It was hard to believe, such a young person could sing that well.
 She was so easy to rehearse with and she was never shy onstage.
 The only thing I taught her was to sing out.
 In those days, she had a tendency of holding back her voice a little."
-With the Evald Eks Orchestra, the 13-year-old Lyngstad, performed every weekend in front of a dancing audience.
+With the Evald Elk's Orchestra, the 13-year-old Lyngstad, performed every weekend in front of a dancing audience.
 The sets often lasted up to five hours.
 The songs she liked most to sing were standards such as "All of Me", "Night and Day" and "Begin the Beguine".
-To advance and develop, she also started to take singing lessons with opera tenor Folke Andersson.
+To advance and develop, she also started to take singing lessons for two years with opera tenor Folke Andersson.
 Later, she teamed up with the 15-piece Bengt Sandlunds Bigband, who performed a jazz repertoire covering Glenn Miller, Duke Ellington and Count Basie, her vocal idols being Ella Fitzgerald and Peggy Lee.
 In 1963, she was the vocalist with the Gunnar Sandevarn Trio before forming her own band, the Anni-Frid Four.
 These groups all contained her husband, Ragnar Fredriksson.

 On 3 September 1967, Lyngstad won the Swedish national talent competition "New Faces", arranged by record company EMI Svenska and held at Skansen, Stockholm.
 The song she chose to sing was "En ledig dag" ("A Day Off"; original title "Week-End in Portofino").
 The first prize in this contest was a recording contract with EMI's Swedish subsidiary.
 Unbeknownst to Lyngstad, the winner of the contest was also expected to appear the same evening in the country's most popular TV show at that time, Hylands Hörna.
 This happened on the same day Sweden switched from driving on the left-hand side of the road to the right-hand side.
 Driving on that day was discouraged, so most of the nation was watching TV that night.
 Lyngstad performed her winning song live.
 The performance can be seen on Frida – The DVD.